jgauthi/poc_symfony6_multiple_database/README.md

 Alternatively, you can [configure a web server](https://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html) like Nginx or Apache to run the application.

 Your commit is checked by several dev tools (like phpstan, php cs fixer...).
 These tools were managed by [Grumphp](https://github.com/phpro/grumphp), you can edit configuration on file [grumphp.yml](./grumphp.yml) or check manually with the command: `./vendor/bin/grumphp run`.

+## Development notes
+For make new migration, don't use the command `php bin/console make:migration` (no compatible with DoctrineMigrationsMultipleDatabaseBundle), instead use: `php bin/console doctrine:migrations:diff`.